Prem-Mishra007/pullbear/README.md

 PullBear uses a single pullbear.conf.jsonc file at the root of your repo.
 It is JSONC (JSON with comments), so it's easy to read, edit, and understand.

-You can also use pullbear.json if you prefer plain JSON.
-The .jsonc format is preferred for clarity and inline docs.

 ---

 ### 🧩 Example pullbear.conf.jsonc